Inferred Volatility

 WP = the fractional weight attributed to the partial-volatility (PVOL) period

-PVOL = Partial Realized Volatility
+PVOL = Partial realized volatility

 WI = the fractional weight attributed to the inferred-volatility (IVOL) period